NGEET/fates/CONTRIBUTING.md

 * All developers should create a fork of the NGEET/fates repository into their personal space on github
 * Follow the developer work-flow described here: https://github.com/NGEET/fates/wiki/FATES-Development-Workflow

-* Each set of changes should have it's own feature branch that encapsulates your desired changes, following the conventions outlined here: https://github.com/NGEET/fates/wiki/Feature-Branch-Naming-Convention
+* Each set of changes should have its own feature branch that encapsulates your desired changes, following the conventions outlined here: https://github.com/NGEET/fates/wiki/Feature-Branch-Naming-Convention
 * The work-flow will lead you eventually to submit a Pull-Request to NGEET/fates:master, please follow the template in the Pull Request and communicate as best you can if you are unsure how to fill out the text
-* It is best to create an issue to describe the work your are undertaking prior to starting.
+* It is best to create an issue to describe the work you are undertaking prior to starting.
 This helps the community sync with your efforts, prevents duplication of efforts, and science is not done in a vaccuum!
 * Expect peers to interact, help, discuss and eventually approve your submission (pull-request)